ndpp/ndpp/docs/source/usersguide/input.rst

 The ``<mu_bins>`` element has no attributes and contains a single integer.
 This value represents the number of angular points used when converting the ACE- format angular distributions to an intermediate tabular representation.
-Increasing the number of points increases the output accuracy, however, it comes at a cost of an increase in NDPP memory usage and computational cost.
+This intermediate representation is the data which is numerically integrated by NDPP, and therefore increasing the number of points increases the accuracy of the results, however, it comes at a cost of an increase in NDPP memory usage and computational cost.
 This parameter has no impact on the runtime memory or computational costs of the target Monte Carlo code.

   *Default*: 2001